Skip to main content

 Precision CameraEl Paso32

-The single largest action involved Visiting Nurses Association-El Paso at its El Paso facility, reporting 845 affected workers.
+The most significant filing came from Visiting Nurses Association-El Paso at its El Paso facility, reporting 845 affected workers.
 Child Care Associates followed with 600 workers.

 Trend & Outlook